 Bob’s Corn & Pumpkin Farm

 Fall City Farms

 Tuesday, August 17, 2021 / by Jordan Stupey

-Friday, August 9, 2019 / by Jordan Stupey
+Monday, August 9, 2021 / by Jordan Stupey

 Start talking about it.
 New teacher, new classmates, new schedules can all create some anxieties with kids.
 Start talking about school a few weeks before the first day.
-Talk about practical things like what the new schedule will be like, but also make sure to address their feelings and concerns about the upcoming year.
+Talk about practical things like what the new schedule will be like and what the school’s COVID policies are, but also make sure to address their feelings and concerns about the upcoming year.